Naga Conflict: History

 The Governor of Assam as the agent of the Government of India will have a special responsibility for a period of ten years to ensure that due observance of this agreement to be extended for a further period, or a new agreement regarding the future of the Naga people to be arrived at.

 The interpretation of this clause has been contested between the Nagas and the Indian Government.
-To Nagas this clause meant independence from India at the end of the ten-year period.
-To the India Government this clause meant making a new agreement after the ten-year period if the present agreement did not address Naga issues sufficiently.
-Phizo rejected the Nine-Point Agreement to who the agreement fell short of dealing with the issue of Naga sovereignty.
-The NNC under Phizo's leadership declared Naga independence on 14 August 1947 and with success propagated the idea of Naga sovereignty throughout the Naga tribes.
+To Nagas, this clause meant independence from India at the end of the ten years.
+To the Indian Government, this clause meant making a new agreement after ten years if the present agreement did not address Naga issues sufficiently.
+Phizo rejected the nine-point agreement because the agreement fell short of dealing with the issue of Naga sovereignty.
+Under Phizo's leadership, the NNC declared Naga independence on 14 August 1947, and, with success, propagated the idea of Naga sovereignty throughout the Naga tribes.
 A Naga plebiscite was organised on 16 May 1951.
 The Naga struggle remained peaceful in the 1940s and early 1950s.

-The Naga insurgency, climaxing in 1956, was an armed ethnic conflict led by the Naga National Council (NNC) which aimed for the secession of Naga territories from India.
-The more radical sectors of NNC created the Federal Government of Nagaland (FGN) which also included an underground Naga Army.
+The Naga insurgency, climaxing in 1956, was an armed ethnic conflict led by the Naga National Council (NNC), which aimed for the secession of Naga territories from India.
+The more radical sectors of the NNC created the Federal Government of Nagaland (FGN), which also included an underground Naga Army.

-The insurgency witnessed a new spark in 2021 when fourteen innocent citizens of Nagaland while returning to their homes after a day long work from the coal mines were ambushed and killed by the Indian Army Soldiers of the 21 Para Special Forces army unit.
-The killings led to wide ranging protests to hold the soldiers accountable and asked for repealing of the Armed Forces Special Power Act.
-The Act commonly known as AFSPA was enacted in the state in 1958 by central government of India which authorizes soldiers of the armed forces to shoot any suspected individual without formal orders from any superior civilian authority.
+The insurgency witnessed a new spark in 2021 when fourteen citizens of Nagaland were ambushed and killed by the Indian Army soldiers of the 21 Para Special Forces army unit.
+The killings led to wide-ranging protests to hold the soldiers accountable and to ask for the repeal of the Armed Forces Special Powers Act, commonly known as AFSPA.

-Rebel groups
+Insurgent groups

 Several rebel groups have operated in Nagaland since the mid-twentieth century, including the following: